infobip/oneapi-php/README.md

 Inbound message push example
 -----------------------

-The subscription to recive inbound messages can be set up on our site.
+The subscription to receive inbound messages can be set up on our site.
 When the inbound message notification is pushed to your server as a HTTP POST request, you must process the body of the message with the following code:

     // returns a single message not array of messages
     $inboundMessages = SmsClient::unserializeInboundMessages();

     // Process $inboundMessages here, e.g. just save it to a file:
     $f = fopen(FILE_NAME, 'w');
     fwrite($f, "\n-------------------------------------\n");